macjabeth/macjabeth/README.md

-# Lo there! 👋 I'm Jonathan.
+# Hi there! 👋 I'm Jonathan.
 I enjoy learning new technologies and teaching others to be better developers.

 Here's a little about me...